arcusmaximus/SottrModTools/Documentation.md

 ## Cloth physics modding

-Not all bones in an outfit are driven by an animation: some are instead driven by a cloth physics simulation.
+Not all bones in an outfit are driven by an animation or other bones: some are instead driven by a cloth physics simulation.
 You can add these physics to your own models.

 The cloth system involves the following concepts:
 * Strip: a patch of fabric (or hair, or rope...) consisting of masses and springs.
-* Mass: a point on a cloth strip that can move around.
-Each mass has a corresponding bone in the skeleton, which is in turn linked to vertices in the model.
-(Indeed, one mass typically manages multiple vertices.)
+* Mass: an invisible point that can freely move around, influenced by gravity, wind, and springs.
+  Each mass pulls one or more model vertices along with it through its associated bone.
-* Spring: a virtual spring that connects two masses and can stretch, compress, and wiggle around.
+* Spring: an invisible spring that connects two masses and can stretch, compress, and wiggle around.
+  This is what keeps the masses from just flying away.
-* Collision: a simple, invisible shape (box, sphere, capsule...) which cloth masses are not allowed to move into.
+* Collision: a simple, invisible shape (box, sphere, capsule...) which cloth masses are not allowed to enter.

 To get started, click File → Import → SOTTR Object as usual and check "Import cloth and collisions" in the file chooser before clicking Import.
 If the outfit has physics, you'll notice that in addition to the model